a-kitchen/module/README.md

 **Q:** For safety issue, the device should start to operate when an action is taken by a device user after APP send operation order.
 Can this feature be realized using AK protocol?

-**A:** Our protocol have a solution for "user confirm by pressing/turning button then device operate" when the APP is taking control of the device.
+**A:** Yes, our protocol have a solution for "user confirm by pressing/turning button then device operate" when the APP is taking control of the device.
 The products that we worked with other brandings already have the same feature.

 **Q:** Is AK protocol a one-way protocol(AK module => other MCU)?

-**A:** AK protocol is a two-way protocol(AK module <=> other MCU), in the document, upstream data means other MCU => AK module, downstream data means AK module => other MCU.
+**A:** No, AK protocol is a two-way protocol(AK module <=> other MCU), in the document, upstream data means other MCU => AK module, downstream data means AK module => other MCU.
 Both upstream and downstream data share the same frame format but with different data keys.

 # Module